micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 that reason we continue to include a Service Library which acts as a framework for building your services and accessing the underlying systems of the server.

-The Service Library provides everything packaged in a convenient `service.New` function which lets you register endpoints and run it all without having to think about the details.
-It pre-initialises all the dependencies and gets out of your way.
+The Service Library provides pre-initialised packages for all of the features of the server and creates a convenient initialiser for defining your own services starting with `service.New`.
+A Service has a name, endpoints, contains a server of its own and a client to query other services.
+The library does enough for you but then attempts to get out of your way so the rest is up to you.

 A main package for a Micro service looks something like this